-All students in the CBK Program will graduate from high school well prepared for college and the workforce.
+Every Come Back Kids student will graduate from high school academically and socially prepared for college, the workforce, and civic responsibility.

 Schoolwide Learning Outcomes:

 Growth Minded Resourceful Actively Engaged Determined Socially Responsible

 About the SARC

 By February 1 of each year, every school in California is required by state law to publish a School Accountability Report Card (SARC).
 The SARC contains information about the condition and performance of each California public school.
 Under the Local Control Funding Formula (LCFF) all local educational agencies (LEAs) are required to prepare a Local Control and Accountability Plan (LCAP), which describes how they intend to meet annual school-specific goals for all pupils, with specific activities to address state and local priorities.
 Additionally, data reported in an LCAP is to be consistent with data reported in the SARC.